 Solutions offered to you by Fokker Services include:

 - STC's available for Spectralux DLink+ for the B737CL, B737NG and 757

 - STC's for Spectralux Envoy.
-Fokker Services is developing STCs for the Boeing 737 Next Gen as well as for the Airbus A320 Family of aircraft.
-The STCs and complete modkits will be available during the course of Q1, 2019.
+Fokker Services will develop STCs for the Boeing 737 Next Gen as well as for the Airbus A320 Family of aircraft.

 Amongst our current list of customers of the DLink+ solution are numerous well established European airlines including national flag carriers.

 We invite you to contact Fokker Services to talk about your specific fleet requirements, also if your specific aircraft type is not mentioned above.